signal-ai/signal-secret-service/README.md

 [TO BE UPDATED]

-# Writing a secret to SSM from terraform:
+# Terraform:

 All secrets are encrypted with the KMS key from core: `data.terraform_remote_state.core.parameter_store_alias_arn`

-An example:
+An example of writing a secret to SSM from terraform:

 ```
 resource "aws_ssm_parameter" "password" {